-Mortgages receivable typically arise when Killam disposes of investment properties and provides the purchasers with vendor take-back mortgages ("VTB").
-The VTB is a financial asset under IFRS 9 and is measured initially at fair value and subsequently at amortized cost.
+A VTB mortgage receivable typically arise when Killam disposes of investment properties and provides the purchasers with a loan.
+The VTB mortgage receivable is a financial asset under IFRS 9 and is measured initially at fair value and subsequently at amortized cost.
 Mortgages receivable are included in other non-current assets, except for those with maturities within 12 months after the consolidated statements of financial position date, which are classified as other current assets.